aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

     registry: "registry.aquasec.com"
     tag: "<<IMAGE TAG>>"
   route: true                               # Optional: If defined and set to true, the Operator will create a Route to enable access to the console
+  runAsNonRoot: false                       # Optional: If defined and set to true, the Operator will create the pods with unprivileged user.
 ```

 If you haven't used the "route" option in the Aqua CSP CR, you should define a Route manually to enable external access to the Aqua Server (Console).